comp110-lytle/comp110/site/resources/tutoring-practice/week11.md

         i += 1
 ~~~

-3. Convert the following simple recursive function to while loop
+3. Convert the following simple recursive function to a while loop
 ~~~
 def factorial_recursive(n):
     if n == 0: